-The School District issues state aid anticipation notes in advance of State of Michigan state aid payments, depositing the proceeds in its general fund.
-These notes are necessary because the

-School District's cash flow obligation to operating expense precede the collection of state aid.
+If considered necessary, the School District issues state aid anticipation notes in advance of State of Michigan state aid payments, depositing the proceeds in its general fund.
+These notes are necessary because the School District's cash flow obligation to operating expense precede the collection of state aid.
 Summary information for the state aid notes is listed below in the short-term debt activity schedule.